Detachment 010 Cadre

 In his recent role as Emergency War Orders Plans Flight Commander at Francis E. Warren AFB in Cheyenne, Wyoming, Capt.
 Hanel oversaw and coordinated Wing-wide rapid and Nuclear Tasking Order directed retargeting operations.
 He managed the creation and distribution of Top Secret and nuclear launch authentication materials while supervising Missile Combat Crew Communications Security for the 90th Missile Wing.

-Capt Michael A. Sheck
+Captain Michael A. Sheck

-Assistant Professor of Aerospace Studies
+Assistant Professor of Air Force Studies

-Capt.
-Sheck received his commission in 2016 through Officer Training School following 9 years of enlisted service where he served as a Korean Linguist.
+Capt Sheck received his commission in 2016 through Officer Training School following 9 years of enlisted service where he served as a Korean Linguist.
 He holds a master’s degree in Global Security Studies from Angelo State University.

-Capt.
-Sheck has performed duties as a Mission Operations Commander, Instructor, and Geopolitical Advisor.
+Capt Sheck has performed duties as a Mission Operations Commander, Instructor, and Geopolitical Advisor.
 As the Iran Geopolitical Team Chief at USCENTCOM Headquarters, he was selected to serve on both the commander’s Congressional Support Staff and as the Middle East region Senior Intelligence Analyst, travelling to countries including Saudi Arabia, Bahrain, Qatar, Kuwait and throughout Europe to promote U.S. national security interests abroad.
 As Mission Operations Commander, he oversaw the efforts of 147 intelligence analysts during 200+ missions in support of U.S.–South Korea defense efforts in the Indo-Pacific region.

 In his most recent role as Chief of Intelligence for Information-Operations at Osan Air Base, South Korea, Capt.
 Sheck facilitated combined targeting efforts with the Korean Air Force, leveraging his Korean language capability to train 14 host-nation personnel and establishing the first-ever Korean Information Operations Team.